thunlp/BERT-KPE/README.md

 ### * BERT-JointKPE, RankKPE, ChunkKPE (See Paper)

-### * Bert2Tag (See Code)
+### * BERT-TagKPE (See Code)

-- **Word-Level Representations :**   We encode an input document into a sequence of WordPiece tokens' vectors with a pretrained [BERT](https://www.aclweb.org/anthology/N19-1423.pdf) (base), and then we pick up the first sub-token vector of each word to represent the input in word-level.
+- **Word-Level Representations :**   We encode an input document into a sequence of WordPiece tokens' vectors with a pretrained BERT (or its variants), and then we pick up the first sub-token vector of each word to represent the input in word-level.

 - **Phrase-Level Representations :** We perform a **soft-select** method to decode phrase from word-level vector instead of hard-select used in the standard sequence tagging task .